ravindu644/Android-Kernel-Tutorials/README.md

 - **ACK = Android Common Kernel**: An Android's linux LTS kernel branch, modified to accommodate Android needs.
 - OEMs like Samsung may still modify GKI 2.0 kernels to accommodate their needs, and can cause some issues like broken SD Card and broken Audio.
   - **So, use their GKI kernel source instead if possible.**

+- For 4.19 kernels, they are predominantly non-GKI implementations, as true GKI was not officially introduced until kernel 5.4 with Android 11.

+  - OEMs typically use heavily customized, device-specific implementations based on the Android Common Kernel for 4.19.
+You can refer to the Android Common Kernel repository if you are interested.
+  - For your information, there was experimental GKI development with 4.19 (android-4.19-gki-dev branch), but this was not widely deployed.
+Official GKI implementation began with kernel 5.4.
+  - Examples:
+     1. Most Samsung devices with kernel 4.19 use non-GKI implementations with OEM-specific modifications.
+     2. True GKI adoption became standard with newer devices shipping Android 11+ with kernel 5.4 or higher.

 ## ✅ Understanding the ```Kernel root```